seqan/seqan/manual/source/Infrastructure/Manage/RepositoryStructure.rst

 The SeqAn Repository
 ====================

-This article describes the SeqAn repository structure and how to use it.
+This article describes the SeqAn repository structure and how to work with full SeqAn sources.

 Getting Started
 ---------------

-We assume that you have read :ref:`infra-use-install`, are using Linux/Mac/Unix and have cloned or unzipped the full SeqAn sources to ``~/devel/seqan`` (not the "library sources" described in other places).
+We assume that you have read :ref:`infra-use-install` and have cloned or unzipped the **full SeqAn sources** to ``~/devel/seqan`` (not the "library sources" described in other places).

-SeqAn supports the usual CMake build types and we recommend leaving room for different setups, as described `here in the CMake wiki <http://www.vtk.org/Wiki/CMake_FAQ#How_can_I_build_multiple_modes_without_switching_.3F>`_.
+SeqAn supports the usual CMake build types and we recommend :ref:`using multiple build directories <infra-use-cmake-build-dirs>`.
+Start like this:
-This means creating e.g. a build directory in ``~/devel/seqan-build/release`` and running

 .. code-block:: console

+    # mkdir -p ~/devel/seqan-build/release
+    # cd ~/devel/seqan-build/release
-   ~/devel/seqan-build/release # cmake ../../seqan -DCMAKE_BUILD_TYPE=Release
+    # cmake ../../seqan -DCMAKE_BUILD_TYPE=Release

 In addition to ``CMAKE_BUILD_TYPE`` there is also the ``SEQAN_BUILD_SYSTEM`` parameter which can be one of